VijayendraNayak/Todo-list/README.md

-📋 Todo List App
+# 📋 Todo List App
 A simple and efficient Todo List application built with Next.js.

-🚀 Getting Started
+# 🚀 Getting Started
 Follow these steps to get the development server running on your local machine.

-🛠 Installation
+#🛠 Installation
 First, install the dependencies:

-bash
-Copy code
-# Using npm
 npm install

-# Using yarn
 yarn install

-# Using pnpm
 pnpm install

-# Using bun
 bun install

-🎬 Running the Development Server
+# 🎬 Running the Development Server
 Start the development server:

-bash
-Copy code
-# Using npm
 npm run dev

-# Using yarn
 yarn dev

-# Using pnpm
 pnpm dev

-# Using bun
 bun dev

-Open http://localhost:3000 with your browser to see the application in action.
+# Open http://localhost:3000 with your browser to see the application in action.

-✨ Features
+# ✨ Features
 Add Tasks: Easily add new tasks with titles, descriptions, due dates, categories, and priority levels.
 Filter Tasks: Filter tasks by date, category (Home, Personal, Work), or view them sorted by priority.
 Manage Tasks: Mark tasks as completed, edit existing tasks, or delete them as needed.
 Persistent Storage: Tasks are saved in localStorage, ensuring your list remains intact even after refreshing the page.
 Responsive Design: Optimized for both desktop and mobile devices.

-🌐 Deployment
+# 🌐 Deployment
 The application is deployed on Vercel.
 You can access it live here:

-👉 vijayendra-todo-list.vercel.app
+# 👉 vijayendra-todo-list.vercel.app

-🛠️ Built With
+# 🛠️ Built With
 Next.js - The React Framework for Production
 Sonner - Notification library
 SweetAlert2 - Beautiful, responsive, customizable replacement for JavaScript's popup boxes Lucide React - Icon library
-🤝 Contributing
+# 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-📄 License
+# 📄 License
 This project is licensed under the MIT License.